DevWizza/Movies/README.md

 In order to get "Movies" running all you have to do is clone this in your local computer and open the solution.
 As long as you have Xamarin installed it will run.

-## Structure
+## Platforms

-There is an Android, iOS and PCL solution.
+This project runs perfectly on Android and iOS.

 ![solution_screenshot](https://cdn.rawgit.com/DevWizza/Movies/develop/README/solution_screenshot.png?raw=true)

-Most of the work was done in the PCL solution because
+Although UWP is listed in the solution it wasn't given support.

 ## Libraries